edgedb/edgedb/docs/admin/setup.rst

 Configuring Client Authentication
 =================================

-By default, ``edgedb server init`` saves authentication credentials into user's home directory.
+By default, :ref:`ref_cli_edgedb_instance_create` saves authentication credentials into user's home directory.
 To use the stored credentials from a client, specify the name of an instance when connecting (we use ``my_instance`` in the following examples):

 .. code-block:: bash

-   $ edgedb -Imy_instance
+   $ edgedb -I my_instance

 In Python: